tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/timing-and-synchronisation-anomalies.md

 ## Clock-speed anomalies and frequency shifts

-Stedin's systems record frequency (the AC grid frequency, nominally 50 Hz in Europe).
+The systems record frequency (the AC grid frequency, nominally 50 Hz in Europe).
 Frequency is a direct observable property of the grid's physical state and is independent of any system's internal clock.
 A system's clock speed can be inferred from the frequency measurements it records: if a system is recording frequency as stable at 50 Hz while other systems record frequency oscillating between 49.5 Hz and 50.5 Hz, the first system's clock (and its timestamp recording)